ahujatejas06/iitk-traveller-docs-2/code.md

         C -->|True| D[events_1_t]
         C -->|False| E[events_1_f]
 ```
-Checks if the flag is set at the address pointed to by `mem_1`.
+Checks whether an EOS literal is present at `mem[mem_1]`.
 If the flag is set, then the traveller is teleported to the location events_1_t.
 Otherwise the traveller is teleported to the location events_1_f.
 These are actual landmarks and can be used in the program like any other landmark.

 ### events_1_t
-The traveller is teleported to this location if the flag is set at the address pointed to by `mem_1`.
+The traveller is teleported to this location if the condition specified in events_1 is true.

 ### events_1_f
-The traveller is teleported to this location if the flag is not set at the address pointed to by `mem_1`.
+The traveller is teleported to this location if the condition specified in events_1 is false.

 ## events_2
 ```mermaid